Dynamic Cheap Talk without Feedback: Main Results

 Let \(\mathcal E(\pi,\lambda)\) denote the set of equilibrium payoffs under prior \(\pi\) and marginal \(\lambda\).

 To illustrate the persuasion model with partial commitment, consider the following example, adapted from \cite{lipnowski2020cheap}.

-\begin{example} A political think tank advises a lawmaker on whether to implement one of two reforms, denoted \(1\) and \(2\), or to implement no reform.
+\begin{example} A political think tank (sender) advises a lawmaker (receiver) on whether to implement one of two reforms, denoted \(1\) and \(2\), or to implement no reform.
 The corresponding action set is \(A=\{a_1,a_2,a_0\}\).
 The think tank's payoff is state-independent: it prefers reform 2 to reform 1, and any reform to no reform.
 The lawmaker prefers to implement the reform that is good and to keep the status quo if neither reform is sufficiently likely to be good.
 Let \(\Omega=\{\omega_1,\omega_2\}\), where \(\omega_i\) is the state in which reform \(i\) is good, and let \(M=\{m_1,m_2\}\) denote the message set.
 The players' payoffs are given by the following matrix:

 Since the state space is binary, we identify beliefs with \(p=\PP(\omega_2)\in[0,1]\).
-The lawmaker's best response (ties broken in favor of the think tank) is
+The receiver's best response (ties broken in favor of the sender) is

-Under Bayesian persuasion and cheap talk, the think tank's maximal payoff is given by the concave and quasi-concave envelopes of the sender's indirect utility, evaluated at the prior (see \Cref{fig:BP-CT}).
+Under Bayesian persuasion and cheap talk, the sender's maximal payoff is given by the concave and quasi-concave envelopes of the sender's indirect utility, evaluated at the prior (see \Cref{fig:BP-CT}).
 Their difference captures the value of commitment.